Dieterlan/Hack-A-Thon/README.md

 # Hack-A-Thon

-This is a repository for making a form for a personal pet adoption site
+This is a form for a fictional pet adoption site